the-kido/cs-notes/content/Loops and Conditionals/Methods.md

 ### Naming
 - Camel case (lower case first letter)
-- It should always be some sort of "action"
+- It should always be named some sort of "action"

 ### JavaDoc
 ```java